 MA ED in Clinical Mental Health Counseling

 The Master of Arts in Education (M.A.Ed.) in Clinical Mental Health Counseling is designed to assist graduate students in the development of competencies necessary for functioning in the role of professional counselor in a variety of settings.
 The M.A.Ed. in Clinical Mental Health Counseling is accredited by the Council for the Accreditation of Counseling and Related Education Programs (CACREP) and meets the standards established by the North Carolina Board of Licensed Professional Counselors for Professional Counselor licensure (LPC) and the National Board of Certified Counselors’ standards for national certification as a professional counselor (NCC).
 The American Counseling Association Ethics and Professional Standards and the American Mental Health Counseling Association principles are used as guides in developing and revising the program’s curriculum.
-The program is located in the School of Education, Department of Public Administration and Counseling, and shares a common core of classes with the Professional School Counseling Program.
+The program is located in the Department of Counseling in the College of Health Sciences and shares a common core of classes with the Professional School Counseling Program.

 What do Clinical Mental Health Counselors do?